Sending Up the Bat Signal

 Read time: 5 minutes

-🚨 Progressive giving has plummeted and we risk a MAGA takeover in 2024.
+🚨 Progressive giving has dropped and we risk a MAGA takeover in 2024.

 🤩 We’ve won so much since 2020.
 We can’t give up now.

-⏰ 2024 will be razor-close, and pivotal for everyone alive and future generations.
+⏰ 2024 will be razor-close, and shape our future for generations to come.

-🤯 Local voter organizing is key, because elections are won by who votes vs. who runs.
+🤯 Local organizing is key, since elections are won by who votes vs. who runs.

 💸 What do we do?
 Give big and give early to grassroots voter organizing.